What is Orthodontics?

 What will happen at the first appointment?

 We love New Patient appointments.
 This is a chance for us to meet you and you to meet us!
-Generally at this visit an x-ray will be taken, a brief examination done and we shall have a brief discussion outlining potential treatment options and associated costs.
+Generally at this visit an x-ray / photographs will be taken, a brief examination done and we shall have a brief discussion outlining potential treatment options and associated costs.
 Depending on the age of the patient and potential treatment required further records may be done at this visit if time permits.

 What is Interceptive Treatment?